-a) By coastal States within SAIHC:
+a) By Coastal States:

-All coastal States within SAIHC are encouraged to develop contingency plans in advance in order to be prepared in case a disaster occurs.
-The specific roles and tasks of the Hydrographic Offices within these depend on the individual national governance structures.
+All Coastal States are encouraged to develop contingency plans in advance in order to be prepared in case a disaster occurs.
+The specific roles and tasks of the Hydrographic Offices within these Coastal States depend on the individual national governance structures.
 Contingency plans may contain the following key elements as appropriate:

-- i) Immediately upon the occurrence of a disaster, including tsunami, promulgate appropriate navigational warnings and necessary information and advice to shipping through existing channels (e.g. NAVTEX) using appropriate ways, such as graphical in- formation on maps and charts including geographic extent of the disaster.
-In addition, and following further monitoring and assessment, promulgate updated warnings, information and advice in accordance with the development of the event. - ii) Co-operate with the NAVAREA VII (South Africa) and VIII (India) coordinators and other national coordinators so that warnings, information and advice can be made available to mariners beyond the area of national jurisdiction as soon as is practicable. - iii) Assess the extent of damage to the coastal area particularly to ports, harbours, straits, approaches, and other restricted areas, by whatever means available. - iv) Assess, in co-operation with other national agencies, for example, lighthouse and port authorities, the extent of damage to navigational aids. - v) Prioritize actions and allocate resources in order to identify requirements and undertake preliminary re-surveys starting with the most critical areas for navigation, aiming at ensuring the passage of support and supplies through maritime channels and ports, and the marking of new dangers where necessary.
-In case international assistance for re-surveys is required, the same may be pursued through diplomatic channels while keeping the NAVAREA VII coordinator informed.
+i) Immediately upon the occurrence of a disaster, including tsunami, promulgate appropriate navigational warnings and necessary information and advice to shipping through existing channels (e.g. NAVTEX, SafetyNET, etc...) using appropriate ways, such as graphical information on maps.
+In addition and following further monitoring and assessment, promulgate updated warnings, information and advice in accordance with the development of the event.

-- vi) Assess the specific effects on shipping of the existence of obstacles and any changes to the seafloor that can hinder navigation, taking full account of the effects of drifting obstacles which may also hinder preliminary survey results. - vii) Take the following action to assess and define new hydrographic or cartographic requirements, including: - Conducting hydrographic surveys in harbours and approaches as soon as practicable wherever the depth is likely to have changed due to geomorphic change, obstacles, or accumulation of sediment.
-Surveys should be progressed incrementally in support of progress in reconstruction of portfacilities. - 2.
+- ii) Co-operate with the NAVAREA Co-ordinator and other national co-ordinators so that warnings, information and advice can be made available to mariners beyond the area of national jurisdiction as soon as is practicable. - iii) Assess the extent of damage to the coastal area particularly to ports, harbours, straits, approaches, and other restricted areas. - iv) Assess, in co-operation with other national agencies, for example, lighthouse and port authorities, the extent of damage to navigational aids. - v) Prioritize actions and allocate resources in order to identify requirements and undertake preliminary re-surveys starting with the most critical areas for navigation, aiming at ensuring the passage of support and supplies through maritime channels and ports, and the marking of new dangers where necessary. - vi) Assess the specific effects on shipping of the existence of obstacles and any changes to the seafloor that can hinder navigation, taking full account of the effects of drifting obstacles which may also hinder preliminary survey results. - vii) Take the following action to assess and define new hydrographic or cartographic requirements, including: - 1.
+Conducting hydrographic surveys in harbours and approaches as soon as practicable wherever the depth is likely to have changed due to geomorphic change, obstacles, or accumulation of sediment.
+Surveys should be progressed incrementally in support of progress in reconstruction of port facilities. - 2.
 Checking and confirming relevant benchmarks.
 Re-defining chart datum, if necessary. - 3.
 Providing nautical information as soon as practicable.
 Providing chart correction information or new editions of charts incrementally according to priorities and available resources.
-Indicating newly surveyed areas in chart correction information or on new editions of charts in order to highlight areas of more reliable information in areas where significant changes of depth have taken place. - viii) Incase, only humanitarian assistance is required, the nearest operational port may be indicated to NAVAREA VII coordinator.
+Indicating newly surveyed areas in chart correction information or on new editions of charts in order to highlight areas of more reliable information in areas where significant changes of depth have taken place. - 4.
+Noting that, in case of earthquake, the ground level may continue to change for many years due to post-seismic crustal deformation, which may accumulate and affect charted depths significantly.

-Also, actions to be taken in an ordinary period may contain the following key elements as appropriate:
+Also, actions to be taken in ordinary period may contain the following key elements as appropriate:

-- i) Prepare equipment and information and conduct exercises to implement the contingency plan. - ii) Prepare and keep updated SAIHC Disaster Response Contact List (Annex A) identifying stakeholders that will need to be contacted in order to obtain/to pass relevant information. - iii) Share information about disaster response with the Chair of SAIHC and the IHO Secretariat as appropriate.
+- 1) Prepare equipment and information and conduct exercises to implement the contingency plan effectively. - 2) Share information about disaster response with the Chair of the RHC and the IHO Secretariat at appropriate.
 This includes support requests for the immediate disaster response as well as the recovery response, for instance enabling entry survey or subsequent updating of nautical charts.